novablack6/jenkins-pipeline/README.md

 ## Notes

-- Task downloading gradle wrapper may take longer for the first time due to large gradle wrapper zip file size.
+- Task downloading resources (gradle wrapper and jars) may take longer for the first time due to large download size.
+  Subsequent executions should be faster.

 ## References